dvnll/pyudbf/README.md

 ### Installation via pip of downloaded code

-`python -m pip install -e <path>`
+`python -m pip install -e path`

 or

-`pip install -e <path>`
+`pip install -e path`

-where "<path>" needs to be replaced by the actual local directory path to the downloaded files.
+where "path" needs to be replaced by the actual local directory path to the downloaded files.
 Prior to the package installation the zipped files need to be extracted.

 ### Import in own projects